-- 15.1 The protest time limit is 60 minutes after the Race Committee Signal Boat has docked. - 15.2 The hearing schedule will be posted no later than 30 minutes after the protest time limit. - 15.3 On the last scheduled day of racing a request for re-opening a hearing shall be delivered: - a) Within the protest time limit if the requesting party was informed of the decision on the previous day; or - b) No later than 30 minutes after the requesting party was informed of the decision on that day. - 15.4 Protest forms are available at the desk at the Regatta Tent.
+- 15.1 The protest time limit is 60 minutes after the Race Committee Signal Boat has docked. - 15.2 The hearing schedule will be posted no later than 30 minutes after the protest time limit. - 15.3 On the last scheduled day of racing a request for re-opening a hearing shall be delivered: - a) Within the protest time limit if the requesting party was informed of the decision on the previous day; or

+- b) No later than 30 minutes after the requesting party was informed of the decision on that day.
+This changes RRS 66. - 15.4 On the last scheduled day of racing a request for redress based on a protest committee decision shall be delivered no later than 30 minutes after the decision was posted.
+This changes RRS 62.2. - 15.5 Protest forms are available at the desk at the Regatta Tent.
 Protests and requests for redress or reopening shall be delivered within the appropriate time limits.